nifty-oss/website/docs/asset/features.md

 ## Soulbound Assets

 Nifty Asset allows the creation of assets that cannot be transferred – these are called "soulbound" assets.
-These assets are created with the `Soulbound` standard, which cannot be updated after creation.
+These assets are created with the `Soulbound` standard, which cannot be changed after creation.

 ## Extensions

 Extensions represent additional data and behaviour that can be attached to assets.
 Most extensions can be added/removed from assets at any point, as long as the asset is mutable.
-Extensions that define the nature of the assets (e.g., `manager` extension) must be added when the asset is created.
+Extensions that define the "nature" of the assets (e.g., `manager` extension) must be added when the asset is created.

 One of the main advatage of having on-chain extensions is that this data can be read and manipulated by programs.